-6-58.60.
-Establishment of Base Rent, Annual General Adjustment
+6-58.60 Establishment of Base Rent, Annual General Adjustment.

-A. Beginning September 1, 2019, no Landlord shall charge Rent for any Rental Unit not exempt under State Law in an amount greater than the Base Rent plus increases expressly allowed under this Article.
+- A. Beginning September 1, 2019, except as provided in subsection B of this Section 6-58.60, no Landlord shall charge Rent for any Rental Unit not exempt under State Law in an amount greater than the Base Rent plus increases expressly allowed under this Article.
 If there were no Rent in effect on September 1, 2019, the Base Rent shall be the Rent that was charged on the first date that Rent was charged following September 1, 2019.
-For tenancies commencing after the adoption of this Article, the Base Rent is the initial Rent in effect on the date the tenancy commences.

-B. No later than May 31 of each year, the Program Administrator shall announce the percentage increase by which Rent for eligible Rental Units will be adjusted effective September 1 of that year.
-The Annual General Adjustment for September 1, 2019 shall be 2.8%.
+For tenancies commencing after the adoption of this Article, the Base Rent is the initial Rent in effect on the date the tenancy commences. - B. No Landlord shall charge Rent for any Rental Unit that is a Floating Home or a vessel/boat with a marine residential tenancy at a Floating Home Marina in an amount greater than the Base Rent for such Floating Home or vessel/boat, plus increases expressly allowed under this Article. - C. No later than May 31 of each year, the Program Administrator shall announce the percentage increase by which Rent for eligible Rental Units will be adjusted effective September 1 of that year.